Developer Guide

 - The

-is a valid integer. - The
+Indexis a valid integer. - The

-is not out of bounds.
+Indexis not out of bounds.

-is considered valid if it’s within the range of the schedule list’s size.
-This is enforced by throwing an CommandException
+Index is considered valid if it’s within the range of the schedule list’s size.
+This is enforced by throwing an CommandException if it is not valid.

 Design rationale